crow02531/jekyll-t4j/README.md

 ## Usage

-For instance, write a post `2023-02-04-hello-latex.md` and fill it with:
+We start by a simple instance, write a post `2023-02-04-hello-latex.md` and fill it with:

 ```
 ---